lyf7/myFirstTry/README.md

 # myFirstTry

-An so small module for counting the number of some words.
+A so small function for counting the number of some words.